FrancisRussell/zoog/README.md

 * `-c, --clear`: Remove all `R128` tags from the specified files.
 The output gain of each file is unchanged, regardless of the specified preset.

-* `--minimize-timestamp-changes`: Attempts to apply the smallest increment possible (filesystem dependent) to the modification time of the file.
+* `--minimize-mtime-change`: Attempts to apply the smallest increment possible (filesystem dependent) to the modification time of the file.
 This is deliberately not a preserve in order to avoid misleading backup/data-transfer programs that use this information to determine if a file has changed.
-On modern filesystems (ext4, APFS, btrfs) this is typically a nanosecond, but could be up to a second or two on older filesystems (ext3, FAT32).
+On modern filesystems (ext4, APFS, btrfs) this is typically a nanosecond, but could be up to two seconds on older filesystems (ext3, FAT32).

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.